 A. Computer access is available to all current AACC students.
 The access cost is covered by tuition costs.
-Students can purchase computers and software at a discounted price at the AACC Bookstore.
+Students can purchase Dell computers as well as software (including Microsoft and Adobe) at a discounted price at the AACC Bookstore and online.

 Q. Does the campus assess extra fees for network connections in residence hall rooms or for off-campus access?